20 Types of Caterpillars in New Jersey

 They are green with black stripes and can grow up to 2 inches long.
 These caterpillars are active at night when they feed on leaves and can completely defoliate plants.

-The Giant Leopard Moth caterpillar’s diet is so greedy that they need to eat their body weight daily.
-The larvae like to feed on trees, shrubs, and herbaceous plants and will die off quickly if not satisfied.
+The Giant Leopard Moth caterpillar’s diet is so greedy that they must eat their body weight daily.
+The larvae like to feed on trees, shrubs, and herbaceous plants and will die off quickly if unsatisfied.

 If they damage your garden, try using Bacillus thuringiensis (Bt), which you can buy online or at your local garden center.